cjam/DevelopmentVM/README.md

 I think it would also be prudent to create a Production style machine that has SELinux and firewalls enabled.

 More investigation is needed however to make this VM scalable in a cloud setting.. however, this is a good first step towards that.

+It would also be good to throw a user name and password on the samba share of the vm, but it shouldn't matter right now since it is configured with a host-only network adapter.